 A 2022 FBI report listed Midland’s violent crime rate as 33% higher than the state figure and 41% higher than the national figure, while the property crime rate is also significantly above state and national levels.
 The city’s desert climate means hot, dry summers and mild winters.
 While Texas experiences fewer tornadoes than in the past, there is still a chance for them.
 In 2024, a powerful tornado tore through Midland, leaving extensive damage.
 The hot, dry weather also makes Midland susceptible to wildfires.
 The city employs nearly 190 fire protection and medical personnel to step in when emergencies occur.

-The City of Midland's Police Department is active in the area.
+The City of Midland's Police Department helps keep the city safe.

 The Loop and I-20 keep locals moving